The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: Approximation of Sobolev embedding

 are the $n$-th spectral function and the $n$-th spectral number on $\mathcal{I}$, respectively. \end{enumerate} \end{Lemma} \begin{proof} The first item follows directly from Theorem~\ref{Symmetricity Theorem} and Corollary~\ref{Symmetricity Coll}.
 The other statements follow from applying the substitutions \eqref{subst (1)}, then conducting the corresponding computations. \end{proof}

-Below we will adhere disambiguously to the notation of this lemma.
-The following direct consequence of it, summarizes the original purpose of this paper.
-That is, the calculation of the norm of the second order Sobolev embedding.
+Below we will adhere dissambiguously to the notation of this lemma.
+The following direct consequence, is one of the main contributions of this paper.
+It gives an expression for the norm of the second order Sobolev embedding in terms of the eigenvalue equation \eqref{original}.

 \begin{Theorem} For all $1<p,q<\infty$, the second order embedding has norm